The Black Lamb: Issues #2-3

 The Black Lamb learns of a war that has developed between two Werewolf clans.
 On one side, the family of Niceros, an old friend of the Black Lamb's.
 On the other side, the forces led by Lykaon, an ancient werewolf who disguises himself as human and owns and runs his own corporation.
 Seeking to end the hostilities which are attracting the sort of attention which can be dangerous to the Tribes of the Night, the Black Lamb breaks into Lykaon Towers in an attempt to kill Lykaon.
-Once inside, he learns that the whole war was a plot by Lykaon to lour him into a trap.
+Once inside, he learns that the whole war was a plot by Lykaon to lure him into a trap.

 Seeking to kill the Black Lamb, drink his blood and become immortal, Lykaon captures the Black Lamb and places him in an iron maiden.
-Thinking the Black lamb dead, Lykaon opens the iron maiden but is incorrect is this assumption.
+Thinking the Black Lamb dead, Lykaon opens the iron maiden but is incorrect is this assumption.
 After hallucinating about the events leading to his immortality, the Black Lamb breaks free and kills Lykaon.